 A Bowen treatment consists of sequences of small moves at varying pressures, each at a specific site on the body.
 The treatment is pleasant – therapists use light, cross-fibre manoeuvres of muscle, tendon or ligament with no forceful manipulation.

-A treatment will typically last between 40-60 minutes.
+An initial treatment will typically last between 40-60 minutes.
 It can be provided through a layer of light clothing, although you may be asked to remove overlaying jumpers..
 During the treatment, the therapist may leave the room for periods of two to five minutes at a time.
 This allows time for your body to respond to the treatment and for the necessary changes to occur in your body before commencing the next sequence of moves.